Dré Bly: Coaching career

 In October 2018, Bly was named the defensive backs coach for the San Diego Fleet of the Alliance of American Football.
-However, in December, he joined the North Carolina Tar Heels coaching staff as their cornerbacks coach.
-He and North Carolina mutually parted ways on January 11, 2023.
+However, in December prior to the start of the season, he joined North Carolina's coaching staff as their cornerbacks coach.
+He and the Tar Heels mutually parted ways on January 11, 2023.
 He was hired by the Detroit Lions as their cornerbacks coach on February 2, 2023.

 On February 11, 2025, the New York Jets hired Bly to serve as their assistant defensive backs coach.

 Personal life

 Bly and his wife, Kristyn, have four sons, Trey, Jordan, AJ, and Emanuel, and a daughter, Peyton.
-Trey was a cornerback for UNC-Charlotte.
-Jordan currently plays wide receiver for the New York Giants.
-His nephew, Josh Downs, plays for the Indianapolis Colts.
+Trey was a cornerback at Charlotte.
+Jordan played wide receiver for the Orlando Storm.
+His nephews, Josh Downs and Caleb Downs, play for the Indianapolis Colts and the Dallas Cowboys, respectively.

 In 2017, Bly was voted into the Virginia Sports Hall of Fame.